Last Updated on April 7, 2023 by Robert Mejia

 Luckily, two omnidirectional mics can be set up in a way that one is a few inches away from the singer’s mouth than the other.

-When singing with two mics, singers normally use the omnidirectional mics to help with the noise cancellation.
+When singing with two mics, singers normally use omnidirectional mics to help with noise cancellation.

-The omni mics are placed just a few inches away from each other, ensuring that one is nearer to the sound source (singer’s mouth) than the other.
+The Omni mics are placed just a few inches away from each other, ensuring that one is nearer to the sound source (the singer’s mouth) than the other.

 The two mics will collect the ambient noise equally, but the front microphone will receive significantly more energy from the sound source.

-By combining the two identical level of ambient noise signals, silence is achieved.
+By combining the two identical levels of ambient noise signals, silence is achieved.

-Although there is always a slight reduction of the wanted sound, this side effect is worth suffering, given that the ambient noise will be cancelled.
+Although there is always a slight reduction of the wanted sound, this side effect is worth suffering, given that the ambient noise will be canceled.

-While the use of two microphones have nothing to do with the quality a mic produces, it is effective with noise cancellation when singing or recording in a less quiet environment.
+While the use of two microphones has nothing to do with the quality a mic produces, it is effective with noise cancellation when singing or recording in a less quiet environment.

 This technique can help you create different moods for a song or fine-tune the sound.

 Besides, the use of two microphones can help you achieve a particular sound that you have been looking for, and you won’t find using a single type of mic.